Curricula

 BACHELOR OF FORENSIC SCIENCE

-1. The failing grades are 5.0, 6.0 (FA) and 8.0 (UW) in all subjects.
+1. The failing grades are 5.0, 6.0 (FA), and 8.0 (UW) in all subjects.

-4. Other than the regular Summer term offerings, subjects offered during the Summer Term are those that the students failed during the regular semester in no way should the student be allowed to take advance courses.
+4. Other than the regular Summer term offerings, subjects offered during the Summer Term are those that the students failed during the regular semester in no way should the student be allowed to take advanced courses.

 CCJEF